-- 1. The service must include transferring money and making payments using the mobile phone. - 2.
-The service must be available to the unbanked, e.g. people who do not have access to a formal account at a financial institution. - 3.
-The services must offer at least one of the following products: - a) Domestic or international transfer; - b) Mobile payment, including bill payment, bulk disbursement, and merchant payment; or - c) Storage of value. - 4.
-The service must offer a network of physical transactional points outside bank branches and ATMs that make the service widely accessible to everyone.

-Services that are not considered to be mobile money:

-- 1. Mobile banking services that offer the mobile phone as just another channel to access a traditional banking product. - 2.
-Payment services linked to a traditional banking product or credit card.
+- 1. A mobile money service includes transferring money and making and receiving payments using the mobile phone. - 2.
+The service must be available to the unbanked, e.g. people who do not have access to a formal account at a financial institution. - The service must offer a network of physical transactional points which can include agents, outside of bank branches and ATMs, that make the service widely accessible to everyone. - 4.
+Mobile banking or payment services (such as Apple Pay and Google Wallet) that offer the mobile phone as just another channel to access a traditional banking product are not included. - Payment services linked to a traditional banking product or credit card, such as Apple Pay and Google Wallet, are not included.

-For more information about the GSMA Mobile Money Certification, including details of the certification process, visit www.gsmamobilemoneycert.com or email mm@gsmamobilemoneycert.com.
+For more information about the GSMA Mobile Money Certification, including details of the certification process, visit gsmamobilemoneycertification.com or email mm@gsmamobilemoneycert.com.